 Manatees need warm water to survive.
 In spite of their size, they have relatively little body fat, and their metabolic rate is low compared to other marine mammals.
 Manatees cannot tolerate temperatures below 20 ° C (68 ° F) for long periods of time.
 Researchers believe that individuals affected by the cold cannot produce enough metabolic heat to make up for heat loss in the environment.
 During winters in Florida that have been unusually cold, an increase in manatee mortality has been documented.

 Because of their susceptibility to the cold, the space or range that manatees require is influenced by seasonal change.
 Florida manatees are considered to be somewhat migratory animals.

 In the summer months, manatees travel freely around Florida’s rivers and coastal waters.
-A few manatees may range as far west as Texas and as far north as Virginia (manatees have even documented in Cape Cod, Massachusetts!), but these sightings are rare.
+A few manatees may range as far west as Texas and as far north as Virginia (manatees have even been documented in Cape Cod, Massachusetts!), but these sightings are rare.
 Sporadic summer sightings in Alabama, Georgia, and South Carolina are relatively common.